- Walt Whitman: Song of Myself - DayPoems

 "Song of Myself" is a poem by Walt Whitman (1819-1892) that is included in his work Leaves of Grass It has been credited as "representing the core of Whitman’s poetic vision "

 - Verse 52 from Song of Myself by Walt Whitman - Your . . .

 I too am not a bit tamed—I too am untranslatable; I sound my barbaric yawp over the roofs of the world The last scud of day holds back for me;

 - Song of Myself XVI - Walt Whitman - AntiRomantic. com

 I am of old and young, of the foolish as much as the wise, Regardless of others, ever regardful of others, Maternal as well as paternal, a child as well as a man,

-- from Song of Myself by Walt Whitman (read by Tom OBedlam)
+- Song of Myself Section 52 - Walt Whitman - AntiRomantic. com

 - Walt Whitman - Wikipedia